curl001/songs.py/README.md

 Make sure songs.py and songs.json are in the same folder.

-Any misuse is your own fault.
-Don't try to message / email me.
+By using this software you agree that any misuse is your own fault.
+Don't try to message / email me - I won't answer.